mpkuse/cartwheel_train/README.md

 ### Note
-You will need to have im_batch.pickle and label_batch.pickle
+You will need to have im_batch.pickle and label_batch.pickle which is used in the renderers in case the queue is not fully filled.